IHE/ITI.PCF/input/pagecontent/volume-1.md

 Note 1: Explicit Intermediate options and Explicit Advanced option require that Explicit Basic Option is selected

 There are three levels of maturity, in incrementally more difficult to implement steps, defined:
-Support for these Basic, Intermediate, and Advanced policies is support for the ability to provide these capabilties.
+Support for these Basic, Intermediate, and Advanced policies is support for the ability to provide these capabilities.
 The actual policy provided to the Patient would be some subset of this support that the data custodian is willing to enforce.

 ### XX.2.1 Implicit Option